Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

     ```

 <a name="async_recording"></a>
-## Managing Asynchronous Recording
+## Manage asynchronous recording

 The asynchronous recording process uses an event to store the audio recorded by the audio input device.
 The event is raised for each recorded audio chunk.
 In this use case, the audio data is stored in a stream.

-To start recording audio:
+To start recording audio, follow these stepss:

 1. Add an event handler for the `DataAvailable` event of the [Tizen.Multimedia.AsyncAudioCapture](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.AsyncAudioCapture.html) class: